CPSC 124: Introduction to Programming

 - About Linux -- Local information about using Linux at HWS.

-- Download Site for JDK 6,
+- Download Site for JDK 7,

-it the first time you try to use it.
+Java the first time you try to use it.
 For Linux, it should be installable using

 - Download Site for Eclipse, which we will use for programming later in the course.